noemie-wandering-anemone/anemone-id-guide/README.md

-# Sae anemones ID guide
+# Sea anemones ID guide

 ### User stories
  - As a user, I want to be able to use criteria to generate a list of taxa similar to the species I want to ID